tarantool/doc/doc/release/2021-08-releases.rst

 -   **[Breaking change]** ``fiber.wakeup()`` in Lua and ``fiber_wakeup()`` in C became NOP on the currently running fiber.
-    Previously they allowed to “ignore” the next yield or sleep, which resulted in unexpected spurious wake-ups.
+    Previously they allowed “ignoring” the next yield or sleep, which resulted in unexpected erroneous wake-ups.
 Calling these functions right before ``fiber.create()`` in Lua or ``fiber_start()`` in C could lead to a crash (in debug build) or undefined behaviour (in release build) (:tarantool-issue:`6043`).